sigp/beacon-fuzz/eth2fuzz/README.md

 # Improvements

-This tool can be improved

 ## General improvement for this tool

 - add first time running script for afl
 - add more documentation
-- fix libfuzzer (cargofuzz) => use cargo-fuzz instead of existing code.
 - support new fuzzers (lain, fuzzcheck, customs, etc.)
 - compile all target before running fuzzing (no need to compile targets each time fuzzer restart)
 - Verify sharing coverage + seeds work as expected